 AIKS’s Hannan Mollah said while input costs have increased for farmers with a higher cost of seeds and pesticides, farmers are not getting any support from the government.
 “The total approach of the government is anti-farmers and all the announcements made so far to support them is repackaging of old stuff.”

-On May 27, the AIKS organised protests by peasants and agricultural workers in several parts of the country against the central government’s “insensitive” behaviour towards them.
-They demanded a comprehensive loan waiver to all farmers, assured remunerative price for crops with guaranteed procurement, waiver of electricity bills, an increase of PM-KISAN amount to at least Rs.
+On May 27, the AIKS organized protests by peasants and agricultural workers in several parts of the country against the central government’s “insensitive” behavior towards them.
+They demanded a comprehensive loan waiver to all farmers, assured remunerative price for crops with guaranteed procurement, waiver of electricity bills, and an increase of PM-KISAN amount to at least Rs.
 18,000 and to bring landless as well as tenant farmers under its purview.